Rasalp1/canvas-lm/README.md

 When you need to add new documents or retry failed uploads:
 1. Navigate to your Canvas course
 2. Click "Scan Course for PDFs" again
-3. Canvas LM will automatically detect:
+3. Canvs LM will automatically detect:
    - New documents added since last scan
    - Previously failed uploads that need retry
 4. Only new/failed documents will be uploaded (no duplicates)